 - getting at least 7 1/2 hours of quality sleep a night

-- multivitamins daily
+- multivitamins and chia seeds daily

 Soon, I will add weight training a few times a week.
 As I get older I want to keep the strength to lift things for myself and get around without needing help.
 There are many good articles about staying active and what to do to maintain your health and good looks for many years to come.